How Your Income Affects SSI Benefits

 To be eligible, applicants must have limited income and resources and be blind, disabled or over the age of 65.
 Each applicant should not have an income of more than $733 per month.

-If you believe that you meet the requirements for SSI benefits, but have been denied the benefits you need, contact a Social Security Disability benefits lawyer near you for a free consultation.
+If you believe that you meet the requirements for SSI benefits, but have been denied the benefits you need, contact a Social Security Disability benefits lawyer in Phoenix for a free consultation.
 We will appeal your claim and help you get the benefits you need.

 When the SSA calculates your income level to determine if you are eligible for benefits, it breaks down your incoming money in four different ways: